muratk3n/thirdwave/en/README.md

 society.
 The Internet had not made it to the textbooks yet, but the so-called client-server IT had been in use for a while, like the "groupware" Lotus Notes, and they could analyze some of that.
-Groupware lets you schedule meetings, etc obviosuly.
+Groupware lets you schedule meetings, etc obviously.
 You could see everyone's schedule, and schedule meeting accordingly.
 I'll never forget one case where an exec would preemptively block out almost all spots in his calendar, bcz he didnt want people to schedule meetings